MICA-MNI/BrainStat/docs/python/generated_tutorials/plot_tutorial_02_context.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 203-217
+GENERATED FROM PYTHON SOURCE LINES 186-200

-Note that we no longer use the y-axis regression used in (Paquola et al, 2019, Plos Biology), as such the first gradient becomes an anterior-posterior- gradient.
+Note that we no longer use the y-axis regression used in (Paquola et al, 2019, Plos Biology), as such the first gradient becomes an anterior-posterior gradient.

 Resting-state contextualization